Hello, I'm Brian Canty!

 I'm a patient and relaxed math and writing tutor who is preparing for his third year at UC Santa Barbara as an Electrical Engineer.
 I believe that communication with my students is the key to helping them learn, and that we can always find a teaching strategy that works.

-University of California, Santa Barbara - BS, Electrical Engineering
+Undergraduate Degree: University of California-Santa Barbara - Bachelor of Science, Electrical Engineering

 SAT Composite: 2040